-Wheat crops may be damaged when following grassland or uncultivated land.
+Barley crops may be damaged when following grassland or uncultivated land.
 In general, this rotation should be avoided if possible.
 The presence of larvae can be checked before ploughing the grassland by either taking soil cores and extracting larvae in the laboratory or by pouring a salt solution onto the ground, which forces the larvae to the surface.
-Spring wheat is likely to be at risk when 50 larvae per $m^2$ or more are present in early spring.
-Winter wheat is less at risk from leatherjackets because the crop usually establishes before the main feeding period of the larvae; no specific threshold has been expressed.
+Spring barley is likely to be at risk when 50 larvae per m2 or more are present in early spring.
+Winter barley is less at risk from leatherjackets because the crop usually establishes before the main feeding period of the larvae.
+No specific threshold has been expressed.
 Attacks may be prevented by ploughing out grassland before mid-August.
-It is GPP to apply a soil insecticide treatment, by overall spray at high water volume, soon after ploughing grassland or uncultivated land if damaging populations of leatheriackets are present.
+It is GPP to apply a soil insecticide treatment, by overall spray at high water volume, soon after ploughing grassland or uncultivated land if leatherjackets are known to be present or exceed the threshold.
 An overall spray at high water volume can also be applied to a growing crop if damage is seen.